Treatment of mesothelioma based on the extent of the cancer

 Mesotheliomas can be hard to treat, whether the cancer is resectable or not.
 It’s very important that you understand the goal of treatment before it starts – whether it is to try to cure the cancer or to help relieve symptoms – as well as the possible benefits and risks.
 This can help you make an informed decision when looking at your treatment options.

 In general, most stage I and some stage II and III pleural mesotheliomas are potentially resectable, but there are exceptions.
-Whether a tumor is resectable is based on the subtype (most doctors believe only epithelioid and mixed/biphasic tumors are potentially resectable), where it is located, how far it has grown into nearby tissues, and whether or not a person is healthy enough to have surgery.
+Whether a tumor is resectable is also based on the subtype (most doctors don’t believe that sarcomatoid tumors are helped by resection), where it is in the body, how far it has grown into nearby tissues, and if the person is healthy enough to have surgery.

 Sometimes, the surgeon may think the cancer is resectable based on imaging tests (such as CT scans) done before surgery, but once the operation starts it becomes clear that not all of the cancer can be removed.
-In these cases the surgeon may switch to a less extensive operation (which is less likely to cause side effects) or even stop the surgery altogether if it is not likely to be helpful.
+In these cases the surgeon may switch to a less extensive operation like P/D (which is easier to tolerate) or even stop the surgery altogether if it’s not likely to be helpful.
 Treatment would then be the same as for unresectable mesotheliomas (see below).

-Doctors are still studying whether giving chemotherapy before surgery (neoadjuvant therapy) or giving chemotherapy or radiation therapy after surgery (adjuvant therapy) is helpful.
-Some doctors prefer to give neoadjuvant chemotherapy, and many doctors advise adjuvant chemotherapy or radiation therapy, but not all doctors agree on what the best course of treatment is.
+Doctors are still studying whether giving chemotherapy (chemo) before surgery (neoadjuvant therapy) or giving chemo or radiation therapy after surgery (adjuvant therapy) is helpful, but not all doctors agree on the best course of treatment.
+Some doctors prefer to give chemo, either before or after surgery.
+Radiation therapy might be used after surgery, either alone or along with chemo.

-If you have symptoms because of fluid buildup in the chest or abdomen, other approaches such as thoracentesis/paracentesis or pleurodesis (described in the “Surgery” section) may be helpful.
+If you have symptoms because of fluid buildup in the chest or abdomen, other approaches such as thoracentesis/paracentesis or pleurodesis (described in the section on palliative procedures) may be helpful.

 Because these cancers can be hard to treat, taking part in a clinical trial of a newer form of treatment may be a reasonable option.
 These types of studies are usually done in large medical centers.

-In people with early-stage mesotheliomas that are likely to grow slowly and are not causing any symptoms, watching them closely at first may be a reasonable option.
+In people with early-stage mesotheliomas that are likely to grow slowly and aren’t causing any symptoms, watching them closely at first may be a reasonable option.
 Treatment can then be started if there are signs that the cancer is growing quickly or if it starts to cause symptoms.

 Because these cancers can be hard to treat, taking part in a clinical trial of a newer form of treatment may be a reasonable option.

 In many cases, treatment aimed at relieving symptoms and making you more comfortable may be a good choice.
-This could include treatments that prevent or reduce fluid buildup in the body, which could affect your breathing or ability to take in nutrition.
+This could include treatments that prevent or reduce fluid buildup in the body, such as thoracentesis/paracentesis or pleurodesis (described in the section on palliative procedures).
+Sometimes pleurectomy/decortication can help with breathing and pain in the chest.

-Pain management is another important aspect of your care.
+Pain management is another important aspect of care for these cancers.
 Some minor operations and types of radiation therapy can help relieve pain if needed.
 Doctors can also prescribe strong pain-relieving drugs.
-Some people with cancer may hesitate to use opioid drugs (such as morphine) for fear of being sleepy all the time or becoming addicted to them.
+Some people with cancer are worried about taking opioid drugs (such as morphine) for fear of being sleepy all the time or becoming addicted to them.
 But many people get very effective pain relief from these medicines without serious side effects.
 It’s very important to let your cancer care team know if you are having pain so that it can be treated effectively.

 Cancer is called recurrent when it come backs after treatment.
 Recurrence can be local (in or near the same place it started) or distant (spread to organs such as the brain or liver).
 Mesotheliomas often come back after the initial treatment.
 If this happens, further treatment options depend on where the cancer is, what treatments have already been used, and a person’s general health.

 In most cases the options will be similar to those listed above for unresectable mesotheliomas.
-For example, chemotherapy may be used to try to shrink or slow the growth of the cancer and to relieve any symptoms.
+For example, chemo or radiation therapy may be used to try to shrink or slow the growth of the cancer and to relieve any symptoms.
 Because recurrent cancers can often be hard to treat, clinical trials of new types of treatment may be a good option.
+For more information on dealing with a recurrence, see When Your Cancer Comes Back: Cancer Recurrence.